MarcusMors/supreme-calendar/README.md

 -   Studying what I already know and homework (> 120 min)
 -   Research more the university topics (90 min minimum)
--   E-learning(90 - 180 min, can be interrupted)
+-   E-learning(90 - 180 min, interruptible)
--   Learn and practice another language (long time, needs preparation and shouldn't be interrupted)
+-   Learn and practice another language (long time, needs preparation and not interruptible)
--   Learn and code (1h at least, can be interrupted if it's longer than that)
+-   Learn and code (1h at least, Interruptible if it's longer than that)
 -   Home Duties
     -   daily
         -   Feed the pets (task, no reminder needed)